agdenadel/agdenadel.github.io/_posts/2019-6-7-Rejection-sampling.md

 title: Rejection Sampling
 ---

-## Rejection Sampling

-In order to talk about adaptive rejection sampling we first need to have an understanding of what basic rejection sampling is.
+Sometimes we want to sample from a distribution that we don't necessarily know how to sample from directly (i.e. it isn't one of the distributions that comes built-in to our favorite software package).
 The classic example is generating random points uniformly distributed within a circle.
 The idea is to enclose the circle within a square.
 It is easy to generate uniform points inside of a square.
 We do that, and then throw away all points that don't fall inside the circle.
 Here is some python code that does this:

 ```python
 import numpy as np